lupyuen/lupyuen.github.io/src/app.md

 _How to load the Initial RAM Disk from microSD to RAM?_

 [__U-Boot Bootloader__](https://lupyuen.github.io/articles/linux#u-boot-bootloader-for-star64) will do it for us!

-Two ways we can load the Initial RAM Disk from microSD...
+Two ways that U-Boot can load the Initial RAM Disk from microSD...

 1. Load the Initial RAM Disk from a __Separate File: initrd__ (similar to Star64, pic above)